21isenough/LightningATM/docs/guide/add_on_zero2.md

 ```
 Note: When updating, you sometimes have to confirm with `y`.

-### 5. Install and test the display
+### 6. Install and test the display

 As described in the [display](/docs/guide/display.md) chapter.

-### 6. Edit utilis.py
+### 7. Edit utilis.py (If you don't have the PaPiRus library installed)

-The driver for the PaPiRus display is not pre-installed in the 64-bit version and the driver currently used for the camera does not work with the 64-bit version.
-To ensure that they do not report a fault, the functions are deactivated here.
+The driver for the PaPiRus display is not pre-installed.
+So that they do not report an error, the functions are deactivated here or you can alternatively install the PaPiRus library.

 #### Edit utils.py